 See how Quantive can help you achieve more of your strategy.

 Try for freeRunning a business is tough.
 You're constantly bombarded with choices that could make or break your company, and the magnitude or impact of the choices you have to make is not always easy to discern.
 That's where strategic decision-making comes in.
-It's not just fancy jargon—it's the secret sauce that separates thriving businesses from those that barely survive.
+It's not just fancy jargon—it's the secret strategy management component that separates thriving businesses from those that barely survive.

 How can strategic decision-making affect your business organization?